A Generalized Energy-Based Adaptive Gradient Method for Optimization: Discussion

 We introduced a broad class of energy-based adaptive gradient methods, extending the AEGD methodology within a unified framework \eqref{updating rule}, where the energy functions satisfying Assumption \ref{assumptions on F}.
 Our theoretical results show that the proposed framework exhibits unconditionally energy stability, meaning that energy stability is ensured regardless of the choice of the base step size.
 We identify a two-stage behavior where the effective step size first adjusts adaptively, then stabilizes within a range that guarantees the decay of the objective values.
 In addition, we establish sufficient conditions on the base step size to ensure convergence and analyze the method's robustness with respect to its choice.
 Furthermore, we prove that when the parameter $c$ is chosen sufficiently large, convergence is guaranteed even when step size $\eta$ is not small.
 For objective functions that also satisfy the KL condition, we derive explicit convergence rates, strengthening the theoretical guarantees of our framework.

-We validate the theoretical findings through experiments on a range of benchmark problems, with particular focus on non-convex scenarios.
-The results confirm the predicated two-stage behavior of both the energy parameter $r_k$ and the effective step size $\eta_k$.
+Our experimental results consistently support both the theoretical properties and practical advantages of the proposed energy-based adaptive framework.
+Across a range of benchmark problems, particularly in non-convex settings, the experiments confirm the predicated two-stage behavior of both the energy parameter $r_k$ and the effective step size $\eta_k$.
 In addition, we observe that increasing the parameter $c$ can relax the selection of the base step size $\eta$, although this does not necessarily lead to improved performance.
 As such, we recommend tuning $c$ appropriately in practice to reduce the effort required for fine-tuning $\eta$.

-Our empirical results also suggest that the logarithmic energy function may provide a more effective alternative to the squared root energy used in AEGD, offering improved performance across several benchmarks.
+In terms of practical performance, AEGD and ALEGD generally achieve competitive results across a range of optimization tasks, and in many cases converge faster.
+However, oscillations may occur in some settings, particularly before learning rate decay.
+The methods are also not designed to compete with curvature-based approaches such as conjugate gradient on structured problems.
+Our experiments further suggest that the logarithmic energy function used in ALEGD can perform more consistently than the square-root energy in AEGD across several benchmarks.
+Overall, these results indicate that the generalized energy-based approach can serve as a competitive and practical alternative to existing first-order optimizers in a variety of settings.

 The main limitation of our study lies in the absence of a clear guideline for selecting the energy function.
 Although we proposed a family of algorithms based on various choices of energy functions and observed in preliminary experiments that ALEGD often outperforms AEGD, a definitive principle for selecting the most suitable energy function for a given objective remains to be established.